Table of Contents

 The process around vacation leave use and reporting, including any local requirements, is at the discretion of the department, given the following parameters:

-- A very limited amount of vacation that is not yet accrued may be used at the discretion of the responsible administrator/supervisor with a negative vacation balance reflected in HRMS.
+- The employee can use a very limited amount of vacation not yet accrued at the discretion of the responsible administrator/supervisor with a negative vacation balance reflected in HRMS.
+If the employee leaves before their balance is positive, the employee is expected to reimburse the University for the appropriate amount.

-It is recommended that the department/division administrator send a communication annually to faculty and P&A within the department directing them to the policy and procedures and reminding them of departmental processes and expectations with regard to use and reporting of vacation leave.
-This communication should include information such as any approvals required prior to vacation being taken, a general reminder to use good judgment in determining time to be gone from the work place, and the mechanism to request/report vacation use.
+Department/division administrator should send a communication annually to faculty and P&A within the department directing them to the policy and procedures and reminding them of departmental processes and expectations with regard to use and reporting of vacation leave.
+This communication should include information such as any required approvals, a general reminder to use good judgment in determining time to be gone from the work place, and the mechanism to request/report vacation use.

 Tracking of Vacation Leave

-Vacation accrual, use, and calculated balance appear on each biweekly pay statement accessed through the Employee Self-Service web site.
+Vacation accrual, use, and calculated balance appear on each biweekly pay statement accessed through MyU.
 Balances appear in hours to align with PeopleSoft functionality.
-Responsible administrators/supervisors can check faculty or P&A employee vacation balances through UM Reports.
+Responsible administrators/supervisors can check faculty or P&A employee vacation balances through Absence Management.

 Deferral of Vacation Leave

-Under exceptional circumstances, up to 22 days of accrued vacation leave may be carried forward for use in the next twelve months.
+Under exceptional circumstances, the employee may carry forward up to 27 days of accrued vacation leave for use in the next twelve months.
 The days not used within this time frame are then forfeited.
-The number of deferred vacation days must be agreed to by the faculty member or P&A employee and the responsible administrator/supervisor, the department head, and the dean, academic vice chancellor, or vice president, as appropriate.
+The faculty member or P&A employee and the responsible administrator/supervisor, the department head, and the dean, academic vice chancellor, or vice president, as appropriate must agree on the number of deferred vacation days.
 A signed written agreement, including the rationale for deferral, must be included in the individual’s department personnel file.
-Use of days above the 22-day maximum accrual limit must be manually tracked within the employing department and the employee’s HRMS academic vacation balance must be adjusted by the number of days deferred so that vacation days can continue to be accrued.
+The employee department must manually track use of days above the 27-day maximum accrual limit and adjust the employee’s HRMS academic vacation balance by the number of days deferred so that vacation accrual continues.

 Vacation Payout at Termination of University Service